-Workshops were held at The Thatch Bar, Lisselton and at Lisselton Primary School on Saturday, March 23rd, 2019.
+Workshops will be held at The Thatch Bar, Lisselton and at Lisselton Primary School on Saturday, March 21st, 2020.

 As with last year, you are asked to book your place in advance as numbers are limited, but you can pay workshop fees when you arrive on the day.